rspamd/rspamd/doc/quickstart.md

 }
 {% endhighlight %}

 For other possibilities please read the full [documentation](/doc/statistic.html).
+The more specific Redis related documentation can be found [here](/doc/configuration/redis.html).

 ## Adjusting scores and actions